- This exceptionally beautiful wasp is notable for its blue and black sheen.

-The adult members of Blue Mud Dauber feeds on nectar and flowers.
-Their developing larvae are fed on a high protein diet obtained from spiders.
+The adult members of Blue Mud Dauber feed on nectar and flowers.
+Their developing larvae are fed on a high-protein diet obtained from spiders.

 European Paper Wasp

-The members of European paper wasp are omnivorous whose diet constitutes of honeydew, nectar, aphids, caterpillars and other varieties of insect larvae.
+The members of European paper wasp are omnivores whose diet comprises honeydew, nectar, aphids, caterpillars, and other varieties of insect larvae.

 The adult members of Common wasp feed on nectar while the larvae feed on aphids, caterpillars, spiders, and flies.